louislam/dockge/README.md

 Interactive compose.yaml generator is available on: https://dockge.kuma.pet

+### -OR-
-##OR copy and paste your compose from the following:
+Copy and paste your compose from the following:

 If you want to store your stacks in another directory, you can change the `DOCKGE_STACKS_DIR` environment variable and volumes.